luketudge/introduction-to-programming/topics/extras/glossary.md

 ## operator

 An operator is a symbol that produces some result when written in an expression along with some other components.
 For example, the `+` operator produces the sum of two numbers (for example in the expression `2 + 2`).
 Some operators may have different effects depending on the [type](#type) of the other components of the expression.
 For example, if used with [strings](#string) instead of numbers the `+` operator [concatenates](#concatenate) the strings.

+## refactor

+Sometimes we may want to change the structure of a program, but without actually changing its behavior.
+For example, we may want our program to be more clearly readable, or to be easier to modify.
+Rewriting a program without changing any of its behavior is termed 'refactoring' the program.

 ## return